KeithTheEE/redditPythonHelper/FAQ.md

 If you purified it down to its base element, carbon, you might be able to make something useful out of it.
 [This paper](https://www.sciencedirect.com/science/article/pii/S025405840700675X) appears to describe a similar methodology, but used rice husk char instead of chocolate.
 If the methodology is robust enough to handle some front end changes to process the chocolate, you might be able to produce something functional.

 The most important thing to consider here is the fact that I have no idea what I'm talking about, and shouldn't be listened to on the topic of material engineering.

+#### Why comment when someone else already directed the user to r/learnpython
+The bot decides to acknowledge the user but still comment in this case because the bot has a scripted 'help' note that emphasizes how to ask the question, and includes helpful links to help format the code.
+Its important to make sure new programmers understand how to ask a question and what information they need to help others help them.

 #### The question was already answered, why did the bot still comment